Uberi/speech_recognition/README.rst

 See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
 This document is also included under ``reference/pocketsphinx.rst``.

 You have to install Vosk models for using Vosk. `Here <https://alphacephei.com/vosk/models>`__ are models avaiable.
-You have to place them in models folder of your project, like "your-project-folder/models/your-vosk-model"
+You have to place them in models folder of your project, like "your-project-folder/models/your-vosk-model".
+You can also run ``sprc download vosk`` to fetch the default model into a ``model`` directory.

 Examples
 --------